Summer, Spring, Fall

 More information about travel and pre-departure can be found here:UMN Morocco Handbook

 Students must have a 2.5 GPA, and be in good academic and disciplinary standing.
 You must be in good academic and disciplinary standing with the university at the end of the semester, too.
 If you are not in good standing at the end of the semester your acceptance will be revoked and you will be responsible for the associated withdrawal fees.

-This is the Cost Sheet for Arabic Language and Culutre in Morocco Summer 2015 and this is the Cost Sheet for Fall 2014 .
+This is the Cost Sheet for Arabic Language and Culutre in Morocco Fall 2016 and these are the cost sheets for Summer I and Summer I & II.
 This document outlines the total estimated costs associated with participating in this program and can be used for financial aid purposes.
 It includes fees charged on students’ U-Bill, as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.